textbook/starter-kit/bin/files/README.md

  1. Click the "Use this template" button above (see [GitHub's docs][1]) to create your team repository, and name it something appropriate for your project.
  2. In your repo, click the "Deploy to Heroku" button at the top of the README and create a Heroku account when prompted.
+ 3. Fill in the name of the application, select Europe and then click "Deploy App".
- 3. Once it has deployed successfully, click the "Manage app" button to view the application details.
+ 4. Once it has deployed successfully, click the "Manage app" button to view the application details.
- 4. Go to the "Deploy" tab, select "Connect to GitHub" and choose your repo.
+ 5. Go to the "Deploy" tab, select "Connect to GitHub" and choose your repo.
- 5. Click "Enable automatic deploys".
+ 6. Click "Enable automatic deploys".

 Whenever you commit to master (or e.g. merge a [pull request]) it will get automatically deployed!